penadidik/Geocoding/README.md

 In General this application can run in online
 - Load weather data from Geo Coding depend on query searching
 - Click each data to see detail with weather information every 3 hours
-- We can set favorite user with click love icon and it will be save to local (room) --> soon
+- We can set favorite weather with click love icon and it will be save to local (room) --> soon
 - When we will see list favorite, just click Floating Button with download icon --> soon
 - We can remove favorite by click trash icon --> soon